JayashreeKotte/python-api-challenge/README.md

 City Latitude vs Wind Speed
 ![City Latitude vs Wind Speed](output_data/Fig4.png)

-### Note:
+### Note
 The data from openweathermap.org and geoapify.com are realtime and the results when run would pertain to the realtime data fetched from the sources.
 Hence the results could look different.

 ---
 ## Credits